J-MaFf/Guides/github/Branch Protection/github-branch-protection-and-status-checks.md

 1. **Fetches the default branch** for each repository (typically `main`)
 2. **Creates or replaces rulesets** using the GitHub REST API with the following rules:
-   - ✅ Restrict branch creation
-   - ✅ Restrict branch updates (requires pull request)
-   - ✅ Block force pushes
+   - ✅ Block force pushes (protects git history)
-   - ✅ Prevent branch deletion
-   - ✅ Require pull request before merging
+   - ✅ Require pull request before merging (prevents direct commits)
-   - ✅ Dismiss stale pull request approvals when new commits are pushed
+   - ✅ Dismiss stale pull request approvals when new commits are pushed (keeps reviews current)
-   - ✅ Require conversation resolution before merging
+   - ✅ Require conversation resolution before merging (ensures discussions are addressed)
-   - ✅ Allow merge, squash, and rebase merge methods
+   - ✅ Allow merge, squash, and rebase merge methods (flexible merging)
-   - ❌ No approval reviews required (solo developer friendly)
+   - ✗ No approval reviews required (solo developer friendly)
+   - ✗ No restrictions on branch creation (allows free branching)
+   - ✗ No restrictions on updates outside of PR flow (allows merges)
 3. **Shows a confirmation prompt** before making changes
 4. **Removes any existing rulesets** before creating the new one (to avoid conflicts)
 4. **Displays results** with success/failure count for each repository